Many users seem to have problems with the same Excel errors again and again.

 Therefore, this page aims to discuss some of the most commonly encountered Excel errors, and to show you how to go about identifying the underlying problems, and fixing the errors.

-If Excel is able to detect a problem with a formula, an Excel error type (e.g. #NULL!, #DIV/0!), will be generated.
-The type of error produced provides you with information about the cause of the problem which you can use to identify a solution.
+If Excel is able to detect a problem with a formula, an Excel error (e.g. #NULL!, #DIV/0!), will be generated.
+The type of error produced provides you with information about the cause of the problem, which can be used to identify a solution.

 Click on the link below, to learn more about each of the Excel formula error messages, and to find out how to go about fixing the associated errors.